shrestharosy/nest-official-course/README.md

 How can we use our namespace'd configurations in a Type-safe manner?

-By using @Inject(someconfig.KEY) in comination with "ConfigType" to inject the entire object
+By using @Inject(someconfig.KEY) in combination with "ConfigType" to inject the entire object

+Building blocks
+Exception Filters, Pipes, Guards, Interceptors

+Binding Techniques
+Global, Controller, Method and Param(only for pipes)